bcgov/mines-digital-trust/README.md

 # Getting Help or Reporting an Issue

-To report bugs/issues/feature requests, please file an issue [here](https://github.com/bcgov/mines-digital-trust/issues).
+To report bugs/issues/feature requests, please [file an issue](https://github.com/bcgov/mines-digital-trust/issues).

 # How to Contribute